openstack-archive/murano/doc/source/contributor/stable_branches.rst

   the same: low regression risks during upgrades, high adoption impact.
-However since core library is much more sensitive app, backports to it should be taken more seriously and should be discussed on IRC and Mailing List and receive PTL’s approval.
+However since core library is much more sensitive app, backports to it should be taken more seriously and should be discussed on IRC and Mailing List and receive PTL's approval.

-These two exceptions do not mean, that we’re free to backport any code from master to stable branches.
+These two exceptions do not mean, that we're free to backport any code from master to stable branches.
 Instead they show, that murano team recognises the importance of these two areas of murano project and treats exceptions to those slightly more liberally than to other parts of murano